-2. Develop New Utility Rate Designs Description of Options Impact on Utility Role of State Entity Leg.
-Agency PUC Smarter electric rate designs (e.g. time-of- use rates) aims to encourage (and discourage) customer behavior in ways that benefit grid operations and efficiency.
-New Implementation of new rate designs (and desire to maximize benefits of new rate designs to the grid) will encourage utility to \checkmark smart rate designs could encourage beneficial electrification and adoption of other distributed energy resources, though depending on local conditions and benefits to the grid, this could favor some electric technologies over others.
-Cities could consider: Encouraging regulators, state entities, and utilities to study rate designs that could optimize grid operations and benefits to the grid, maintain utility revenue requirements, and have impacts on beneficial electrification. promote behavior change and adoption of measures that offer the greatest flexibility for load shifting.
-Depending on the characteristics of the local grid and the structure of a time-of-use rate, this could encourage customers to pursue electrification and encourage utilities to promote building electrification measures to customers. primarily regulato legislatio needed emaking overseer rs.
-In som n may be to author rs to addi n by e cases, e ize
+2. Develop New Utility Rale Desig 115 Description of Options Leg.
+Agency PUC rate designs (e.g. time-of- o encourage (and tomer behavior in ways that rations and efficiency.
+New ns could encourage ification and adoption of energy resources.
+However, ocal conditions and benefits could favor some electric er others.
+Cities could Implementation of new rate designs (and desire to maximize benefits of new rate designs to the grid) will encourage utilities to promote behavior change and adoption of measures that offer the greatest flexibility for load shifting.
+Depending on the characteristics of the local grid and the structure of a time-of-use rate, this could encourage customers to pursue electrification and encourage utilities to Leg.
+Agency PUC Implementation of new rate designs that could Utility ratemaking is primarily overseen by regulators.
+In some cases, legislation may be needed to authorize regulators to address rate design. in pact on other Leg.
+Agency PUC Smarter electric rate designs (e.g. time-of- use rates) aim to encourage (and discourage) customer behavior in ways that benefit grid operations and efficiency.
+New designs (and desire to maximize benefits of new rate designs to ● $\checkmark$ smart rate designs could encourage beneficial electrification and adoption of other distributed energy resources.
+However, depending on local conditions and benefits to the grid, this could favor some electric technologies over others.
+Cities could consider: Encouraging regulators, state entities, and utilities to study rate designs that could optimize grid operations and benefits to the grid, maintain utility revenue requirements, and have impacts on adoption of measures that offer the greatest flexibility for load shifting.
+Depending on the characteristics of the local grid and the structure of a time-of-use rate, this could encourage customers to pursue electrification primarily regulator legislatio needed regulator overseer rs.
+In som n may be to author n by e cases, e ize

-A number of utilities across the country have begun deploying time-of-use rates to encourage behavior change and load shifting to benefit the grid.
+A number of utilities across the country have started deploying time-of-use rates to encourage behavior change and load shifting to benefit the grid.
 These rate designs vary significantly in structure and flexibility based on the characteristics of the local/regional grid and the behaviors the utility is aiming to encourage-which can have substantial impacts on how and whether the rate design will encourage building electrification.
 For example: